Are you in search of an ideal dog BMI? Keep reading this article.

 Table of Contents

 Calculating your dog’s BMI

-Just like a human’s BMI, the primary goal of a dog’s BMI is to find out if the dog’s current weight is appropriate for their age and body type, but unlike a human’s BMI, a dog’s BMI is calculated through weight to height or WTH ratio, not weight in kilograms.
+Just like a human’s BMI, the primary goal of a dog’s BMI is to find out if the dog’s current weight is appropriate for their age and body type, but unlike the human’s BMI, a dog’s BMI is calculated through weight to height or WTH ratio, not weight in kilograms.
 This is because dogs are quadruped and have substantial differences from each other.

 You can do BMI calculations yourself.
-All you need is a tape measure, a weighing scale, and your own computation skills.
+All you need is a tape measure, a weighing scale, and your computation skills.
 The process is as follows:

 Gauge the dog’s weight with a weighing scale

 Measure the dog’s height using a tape measure from the ground to the torso

 Divide weight by height to come up with your dog’s BMI

 The WTH gives off the answers.
 If we’re going for a 5-point scale, a dog is 10% overweight if 3.5 is its WTH ratio.
 A 3 is an ideal dog BMI in this matter.

 Dogs with a 4 to 5 WTH ratio require a more regulated diet and exercise program.
 They also tend to need specialized joint supplements to aid their continuous recovery.